kilfour/QuickMGenerate/README.md

-In case of a one-to-many relation where the collection is inaccessible, but a method is provided for adding the many to the one, we can use the `Apply` method, which is explained in detail in the chapter 'Other Usefull Generators'.
+In case of a one-to-many relation where the collection is inaccessible, but a method is provided for adding the many to the one, we can use the `Apply` method, which is explained in detail in the chapter 'Other Useful Generators'.
 E.g. :

 ```